Advanced Frida Usage Part 1 – iOS Encryption Libraries | 8kSec Blogs

 }

-If we load the script, we should see the data being written to the STDOUT Frida-1-6
+If we load the script, we should see the data being written to the STDOUT frida-1-6

 If you are asking me, seeing the data inside the process STDOUT is not that very useful, so let’s move this output to the frida.